QUASI-DEV/www/md/faq.md

 ### How much will each DAO token cost?

-This will be announced soon.
-The [smart contracts](https://github.com/slockit/dao) are flexible enough to select any potential denomination.
+1 ETH for 100 tokens.
+This was chosen arbitrarily based on community feedback as the [DAO smart contracts](https://github.com/slockit/dao) are flexible enough to accept any denomination.
 Token will be divisible just like ether.

 ### How many DAO token will be created?